 Apprenticeships are jobs with training

-Training is a mix of on and off-the-job training, leading to qualifications at level 2 or 3.
+Training is a mix of on and off-the-job training, with learning at level 2 or 3.
 Watch the video below to help you understand more about apprenticeships.

-Skill areas include hairdressing, business administration, accountancy, IT, sport and leisure, hospitality, motor vehicle work, construction, retailing and many more.
-Most employers set entry or selection tests or look for specific GCSE qualifications.
+Skill areas include hairdressing, business administration, accountancy, IT, sport and leisure, hospitality, motor vehicle work, construction, education and childcare, and many more.
+Most employers set entry levels or selection tests, or look for specific GCSE qualifications.
 Usually, for level 3 apprenticeships, you will need four or five GCSEs at grades 9-4, and for level 2 apprenticeships, you may need some GCSEs at grade 4 or above.
 You will have to continue to study English and/or maths if you did not get grade 4 or above in the subject in your GCSES.

-Apprenticeships include time spent away from work and training at a college or training centre.
-The National Apprenticeship Service has details of all the apprenticeships you can do.
+Apprenticeships include off-the-job training, this could be with an employer, at a college, university or training provider.
+The Find an apprenticeship website has details of all the apprenticeships you can do.
 You can register online for vacancies.

 Find local and London-based vacancies:

-Islington Council offers one year apprenticeships in a variety of areas that include work experience and training, and offer a fairly good salary.
+Islington Council offers apprenticeships in a variety of areas that include work experience and training.
 Other local training providers offer apprenticeships and work-based training.